shaunsund/thelite-rsas/README.md

 # THE ELITE: The story of the RHODESIAN SPECIAL AIR SERVICE

-Manuscript and supporting images from the book:
+Manuscript (plain text), Markdown and supporting images from the book:

 _THE ELITE: The story of the RHODESIAN SPECIAL AIR SERVICE_ by Barbara Cole

-Softcover edition, 1985
+Based on the Softcover edition, 1985

 ISBN: 0 620 08517 7